 So I read the Bible, which veered from boring to incoherent to disgusting.
 (I became a fan of the Wisdom literature, however, and still periodically read the Book of Job, Ecclesiastes, and Proverbs.)
 That didn’t help much.
 Well, maybe Christianity was not the right religion?
 My elementary school library had a rather strange selection of books which included various Eastern texts or anthologies (I remember in particular one anthology on meditation, which was a hodge-podge of religious instruction manuals, essays, and scientific studies on meditation - that took me a long time to read, and it was only in high school and college that I really became comfortable reading psychology papers).
 I continued reading in this vein for years, in between all my more normal readings.
 The Koran was interesting and in general much better than the Bible.
 Shinto texts were worthless mythologizing.
 Taoism had some very good early texts (the Chuang-tzu in particular) but then bizarrely degenerated into alchemy.
 Buddhism was strange: I rather liked the general philosophical approach, but there were many populist elements in Mahayana texts that bothered me.
 Hinduism had a strange beauty, but my reaction was similar to that of the early translators, who condemned it for sloth and lassitude.
 I also considered the Occult seriously and began reading the Skeptical literature on that and related topics (see the later section).

 At some point, I shrugged and gave up and decided I was an atheist14 because certainly I felt nothing15.
 Theology was interesting to some extent, but there were better things to read about.
 (My literary interest in Taoism and philosophical interest in Buddhism remain, but I put no stock in any supernatural claims they might make.)

-Neither of these is a very strong argument; the British could easily have revoked the Proclamation in face of the colonial resistance (and in practice did14), and Napoleon could not hold onto New France for very long against the British fleets.
+Neither of these is a very strong argument; the British could easily have revoked the Proclamation in face of the colonial resistance (and in practice did16), and Napoleon could not hold onto New France for very long against the British fleets.
 The argument from ‘freedom’ is a buzzword or unsupported by the facts - Canada and Australia are hardly hellhole bastions of totalitarianism, and are ranked by Freedom House as being as free as the USA.
 (Steve Sailer asks “Yet how much real difference did the very different political paths of America and Canada make in the long run?”; could we have been Canada?)

 And there are important arguments for the opposite, that America would have been better off under British rule - Britain ended slavery very early on and likely would have ended slavery in the colonies as well.
+(Some have argued that with continued control of the southern colonies, Britain would have not been able to do this; but the usual arguments for the Revolution center on the tyranny of Britain - so was the dog wagging the tail or the tail the dog?)
 The South crucially depended on England’s tacit support (seeing the South as a counterweight to the dangerous North?), so the American Civil War would either never have started or have been suppressed very quickly.
 The Civil War would also have lacked its intellectual justification of states’ rights if the states had remained Crown colonies.
-The Civil War was so bloody and destructive15 that avoiding it is worth a great deal indeed.
+The Civil War was so bloody and destructive17 that avoiding it is worth a great deal indeed.
 And then there comes WWI and WWII.
 It is not hard to see how America remaining a colony would have been better for both Europe and America.

 Since that paradigm shift in middle school, my view has changed little: